Play the Sputnik Audio Clip and Hear the Doppler Shift!

 "second hand" as you listen!

 The signal itself did not actually have an audible "beep".
-The pitch comes from using the
+The Sputnik transmitter carrier signal was being "keyed"

 "BFO" (Beat Frequency Oscillator)